Berkshire AHEC Health Scholars’ Program in collaboration with Berkshire Community College

 - Current and Emerging Health Issues

-Students must be currently enrolled in a health career degree or certificate program.
+Students must be currently enrolled in a health career degree or certificate program at BCC.
 This includes nursing (ADN and LPN), physical therapist assistant, respiratory care and community health workers (certificate or associate level).

 How will the program be offered?